 - Respect the Dream Center/Angelus Temple’s Statement of Faith.

 - Are doctoral students in good standing in an APA accredited clinical/counseling graduate program

 - Aspire to integrate Christianity both implicitly and explicitly in the therapeutic relationship, including in treatment planning, case formulation and service delivery

-- Experienced in working with families, children or adolescents
+- Have prior experience working with families, children or adolescents

-- Have taken courses related to developmental psychology, trauma, substance abuse, group therapy and couples therapy.
+- Have taken courses related to developmental psychology, trauma, or substance abuse

 Please fill out all required fields.